top of page

 Höch, H. (1919–1920).
 Cut with the Kitchen Knife Dada through the Last Weimar Beer-Belly Cultural Epoch in Germany[Photomontage and collage with watercolor].
 Nationalgalerie, Berlin. https://www.khanacademy.org/humanities/art-1010/dada-and-surrealism/dada2/a/dada-collage.

-DADA art has been used as a case study to show how Weimar culture and politics participated in open discourse.
-This analysis has revised the traditional paradigm of how culture and politics have been discussed in the historiography of the Weimar Republic, showing them to be interrelated elements rather than separate areas of discussion.
-DADA art directly responded to Germany’s political milieu in the 1920s: it reflected Germany’s industrialization and growing consumer culture, highlighting the chaos of the new republic.
-It responded to the government’s neglect of returned servicemen from WWI and rejection of the violence of movements such as nationalism and militarism.
-This analysis shows that it is irresponsible to represent culture and politics as a dichotomy, highlighting that further discussion on the relationship should continue to break out of this paradigm and demonstrate how they are interrelated elements of Weimar society.
+This article used DADA art as a case study to illustrate how Weimar culture and politics participated in open discourse.
+This analysis revises the traditional paradigm of how culture and politics have been discussed in the historiography of the Weimar Republic, revealing them to be interrelated elements rather than separate areas of discussion.
+DADA art directly responded to Germany’s political milieu in the 1920s.
+It reflected Germany’s industrialization and growing consumer culture, highlighting the chaos of the new republic.
+Additionally, DADA art responded to the government’s neglect of returned servicemen from WWI and rejection of the violence of movements such as nationalism and militarism.
+Overall, this analysis discusses that it is irresponsible to represent culture and politics as a dichotomy, highlighting that further discussion on the relationship should continue to break out of this binary paradigm and demonstrate the interrelated elements of Weimar society.

 Waine, A. L. (2019).
 Object in Focus: Otto Dix, Match Seller, 1920 and Leicester’s German Expressionist Collection.University of Birmingham.
 Retrieved November 19, 2021, from https://www.birmingham.ac.uk/schools/lcahm/departments/historyofart/research/projects/map/issue3/waine-match-seller.aspx.